-A love of art and design led Chris Townsend Graphic Design graduate 1998 to a career in films.
-As an Oscar and BAFTA nominee, we find out Chris’ journey after University
+A love of art and design led Chris Townsend, a Graphic Design graduate from 1998, to a career in films.
+As an Oscar and BAFTA nominee, we find out more about Chris’ journey after University.

 I have led the teams for the visual effects of films including Iron Man 3 and Captain America: The First Avenger, Pirates of the Caribbean: Dead Man’s Chest and disaster movie The Day After Tomorrow, amongst many others.